agfianf/agfianf.github.io/docs/blog/posts/devops-learning/018-gitlab-cicd.md

 ## {==Install Self-hosted Gitlab==}
 !!! warning "Warning"
     if you directly use gitlab.com, you can skip this section.
+No judgment here.
+But if you want to learn how to self-host GitLab, this section is for you.

 In this section, I will install self-hosted GitLab CI/CD.
 I will use GCP as the cloud provider and Terraform to manage the infrastructure.
 I used terraform to spin up: